It's all about connection

 No one is born socially adept.
 We all struggle.
 As I mentioned above, I have struggled with my own relationships in uncomfortable and sometimes painful ways.
 It is our capacity for growth that matters.
 It is every small insight that improves my ability to form authentic connections that has made my life one that I am excited to live.

 What can you expect to experience when working with me?
 No matter what your need or goal, the most important part of therapy is the relationship between the therapist and client—the “therapeutic alliance.”
 I am committed to bringing empathy, compassion, and presence to each session, so that the connection we build can serve as a working model for other concerns and aspirations.
 Often, the first step in the therapeutic process is reconnecting with one’s values, feelings, and needs—and even an awareness of the present moment.
-I work with several therapeutic models which I match with the particular couple, individual, or group.
+I work with several therapeutic models which I match with the particular couple or individual.
 I encourage you to explore my website to learn more about these models.
 You may also wish to look below to see more about my professional credentials, background, and affiliations.

-When I'm not cultivating connections in my sessions, I'm passionate about experiencing connection in my own life, whether that’s spending time with my wife of seven years, my family or my friends, or spending time with hobbies I enjoy, such as hiking, cooking, playing piano, or composing haiku—all attempts to connect with the present moment as fully as possible.
+When I'm not cultivating connections in my sessions, I'm passionate about experiencing connection in my own life, whether that’s spending time with my wife of eight years, my family or my friends, or spending time with hobbies I enjoy, such as hiking, cooking, playing piano, or composing haiku—all attempts to connect with the present moment as fully as possible.

 I look forward to meeting you and discovering how our work together can make your life more wonderful.